 Take away message

-Processes need to be very careful in managing expectations, by apprising people on the outcome from the project, and whether their ideas will turn into decisions or not.
+Processes need to be very careful in managing expectations, by apprising people on the outcome of the project, and whether their ideas will turn into decisions or not.
 Facilitators can help driving co-creation towards sustainability.

 “While transparency increases accountability, and enhances visibility, it can also foster an increased participation”.
 (Mr Vittorio SCARANO - ROUTE-TO-PA H2020 project)

-“There are more and more digital services available to citizens, and one of the questions is obviously why is the public sector not developing and delivering appropriate and relevant digital services”.
+“There are more and more digital services available to citizens, and one of the questions is obviously why the public sector is not developing and delivering appropriate and relevant digital services”.
 (Ms Juliane JARKE - MOBILE-AGE H2020 project)

 “If you want to open governance rules, you can find out about these rules, but you can also break them down and create new ones”.
 (Ms Ania ROK - SMARTICIPATE H2020 project)